saegl5/jiayou_create_calendar/README.md

 # Create 加油 ("jiā yóu") Calendar

-Google Web app for batch creating a calendar of events that cycles the words "J Day," "I Day," "A Day," "Y Day," "O Day," and "U Day," except on weekends and holidays.
+Google Web app for creating a calendar of events that cycles the words "J Day," "I Day," "A Day," "Y Day," "O Day," and "U Day," except on weekends and holidays.
 Modify as needed, and back up your calendars before you run the app.
-These events are not recurring events, so without a batch script one would need to create these events manually.
+Without an app script one would need to create these events manually.

 ## Visual Example